souhailaS/Quirx/README.md

 - **Compliance & Safety**: Verify that safety prompts remain effective under variations
 - **CI/CD Integration**: Catch prompt regressions before they reach production

-**When to use LLMFuzz:**
+**When to use Quirx:**
 - Before deploying LLM features to production
 - When designing critical prompts for classification, extraction, or generation tasks
 - During prompt engineering iterations to validate robustness improvements
 - In CI/CD pipelines to prevent prompt regressions
 - When troubleshooting inconsistent LLM behavior in production systems

-## LLMFuzz tool overview
+## Quirx tool overview

-LLMFuzz is a Python-based tool designed to assess the robustness of LLM-based applications (like GPT-4, Claude, etc.) by introducing controlled, semantic-preserving mutations to prompts or input text.
+Quirx is a Python-based tool designed to assess the robustness of LLM-based applications (like GPT-4, Claude, etc.) by introducing controlled, semantic-preserving mutations to prompts or input text.
 It helps detect prompt brittleness, semantic drift, and inconsistent outputs, which are major issues in prompt-based systems.

 ## Architecture